-Hillsboro will conduct its count on January 23, 2019, from 6 am to 5 pm.
-City staff and volunteers will canvass neighborhoods and invite homeless persons to participate in a short interview to share their experiences living in homelessness.
-We will also be distributing warm hats and food.
+Hillsboro conducted its count on January 23, 2019.
+City staff and volunteers canvassed neighborhoods and invited homeless persons to participate in a short interview to share their experiences living in homelessness.
+We also distributed warm hats and food.

 The Point in Time Count presents a unique opportunity to raise public awareness about homelessness in our community and connect homeless individuals with vital resources.